orodriguez03/portfolio_2/README.md

 # Second Round Portfolio

 Welcome to my portfolio!
 This website is done using GitHub.
 I enjoyed coding the sustainability map so I wanted to continue doing web development.
 These exercises allowed me to showcase my technical, attention to detail, and problem solving skills.
-Aside from that, I'm currently applying for internships and jobs right now so I started to showcase my code on GitHub for employers to see.
 Below is project 1, the crowdbuilding project, and more.

 # [Project 1: Sustainability Map](http://sustainabilitymap.hamline.edu/)
 The sustainability map is a resource where one access sustainable on and off campus locations.